Past Events

 SElden Creek PreserveJoin us for this moderately easy (a few hills) walk in the woods.
 We will walk to an impressive overlook of Selden Creek and marshes with the CT River in the background.
 Everyone is welcome.

 This week’s hike will explore the Selden Creek Preserve led by Wendolyn Hill, Lyme Land Trust board member and Open Space Coordinator for the Town of Lyme.
-The hike is about 2 miles long.
+The hike is about 2 miles long with an option to walk longer.
 We will meet at the Selden Creek Preserve entrance on Joshuatown Road in Lyme.

 Rain Cancels.

-Directions: Rte 156 N to left on Joshuatown Road (about 5 miles from I-95); travel about 4 miles to park entrance on the left.
+Directions: Rte 156 North to left on Joshuatown Road (about 5 miles from I-95); travel about 4 miles to park entrance on the left.

 photo by Wendolyn Hill